Pay Tuition and Fees

 2nd Floor, Student Academic Services Building

 Columbus, OH 43210

 Payments must be postmarked by the fee payment deadline in order to avoid late fees.
 529 payments are not necessarily mailed the day you request the funds, as companies require processing time prior to mailing.
 We recommend initiating your 529 withdrawal 4-6 weeks prior to the fee payment deadline.
-All mailed payments are processed within 24 hours of receipt at the Office of the University Bursar.
+All mailed payments are processed within 2-3 business days of receipt at the Office of the University Bursar.